eli64s/readme-ai/examples/readme-javascript.md

 ## 📄 License

-This project is licensed under the `[📌  INSERT-LICENSE-TYPE]` License.
+This project is licensed under the `[ℹ️  INSERT-LICENSE-TYPE]` License.
 See the [LICENSE](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) file for additional info.

 ---

 ## 👏 Acknowledgments

-> - [📌  List any resources, contributors, inspiration, etc.]
+> - [ℹ️  List any resources, contributors, inspiration, etc.]

 ---